sandcassociates/knowledge-base/docs/ord-tips.md

 ![](../assets/images/finished-hole-fill.png)
 {: .ml-2 }

+## Rotating Elements
+***

+1. Use the **Element Selection** tool to highlight the element you want to rotate.

+2. Select the **Rotate** tool.

+3. Set the Method to **3 points**, then click in the center of your element and then somewhere outside the element.

+4. Use your mouse to rotate the element to the desired position.

+Learn more about the rotate tool on Bentley's [Help] portal.

 ## Finding URN address in ProjectWise
+***

 1. In ProjectWise, highlight the file you want the URN for.